NehaBhatnagar93/NehaBhatnagar93/README.md

 - 👋 Hi, I’m @NehaBhatnagar93
-- 👀 I’m interested in AWS cloudformation service to automatically create infrastructure also interested in integrating CI/CD piepeline to automTe the process.i am interested in IAM security and Compliance.
+- 👀 I’m interested and have experience in AWS cloudformation service to automatically create infrastructure also interested in integrating CI/CD piepeline to automate the process.i am interested in IAM security and Compliance.
 - 🌱 I’m currently learning Devops Kubernetes.
-- 💞️ I’m looking to collaborate with the team
+- 💞️ I’m looking to collaborate with the team and expanding my knowkedge and skills on more areas of AWS cloud.
 - 📫 How to reach me- can reach me on mailid nehab3611@gmail.com also on +31684693691
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun facts

 <!---
 NehaBhatnagar93/NehaBhatnagar93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.